-A current understanding of humpback whale population structure in the NP has been developed through the use of photo-identification (Calambokidis et al., 1997; Urbán R et al., 2000), genetics (Baker et al., 1998), and a small amount of satellite tagging.
+A current understanding of humpback whale population structure in the NP has been developed through the use of photoidentification (e.g., Calambokidis et al. 1997, Urbán et al. 2000), genetics (e.g., Baker et al. 1998), and a small amount of satellite tagging.
 The current most complete picture of humpback whale population structure in the NP comes from the SPLASH study.
 For this study, Baker et al. (2013) reported DNA profiles, including mtDNA control region haplotypes, sex identification and 10 microsatellite genotypes for 2,193 samples representing 1,805 individuals.
 The regional frequencies of mtDNA haplotypes and microsatellite alleles were used for analyses of differentiation among and between feeding and breeding grounds based on a priori stratification.
-On the basis of the a priori regional strata used in SPLASH, Baker et al. (2013) found genetic evidence of six winter/breeding populations, including one with an unknown breeding ground in the western North Pacific:
+On the basis of the a priori regional strata used in SPLASH, Baker et al. (2013) found genetic evidence of six winter/breeding populations, including one with an unknown breeding grounds in the western North Pacific:

-- (1) Asia, including Okinawa and the Philippines; - (2) western Pacific, with location unknown but mixing in Ogasawara; - (3) windward Hawaiian Islands; - (4) mainland Mexico; - (5) offshore Mexico (Revillagigedo Islands); and - (6) central America.
+- 1. Asia, including Okinawa and the Philippines

+- 2. Western Pacific, with location unknown but mixing in Ogasawara

+- 3. Windward Hawaian Islands

+- 4. Mainland Mexico

+- 5. Offshore Mexico (Revillagigedo Islands)

+- 6. Central America

-Photo-identification and genotypes matching also provided the most complete look at movements between winter/breeding and summer areas, as well as any movements between winter/breeding areas (Calambokidis et al., 2008; Baker et al., pers. comm.).
-From the photo-identification records, SC/66b/IA21 uses a multi-strata model to estimate the probability of movement between winter/breeding areas and summer/feeding areas from the SPLASH study.
+Photo-ID and genotypes matching also provided the most complete look at movements between winter/breeding and summer areas, as well as any movements between winter/breeding areas (Calambokidis et al. 2008; Baker et al. unpublished data).
+From the photo-ID records, Wade et al. (SC/66b/IA21) used a multi-strata model to estimate the probability of movement between winter/breeding areas and summer/feeding areas from the SPLASH study.

-With regard to population structure, satellite tagging has provided little information that was not already known from photo-ID, other than the novel movement of a tagged humpback from the eastern Bering Sea to the Russian coast (Kennedy et al., 2014).
+With regard to population structure, satellite tagging has provided little information that was not already known from photo-ID, other than the novel movement of a tagged humpback from the eastern Bering Sea to the Russian coast (Kennedy et al. 2014).